koor-tech/demo-gitops/kubernetes-cluster-kubeone/docs/setup-demo.md

 worker_os="ubuntu"
 ```

-KSD is versatile, and can run on many different cluster configurations.
+Rook is versatile, and can run on many different cluster configurations.
 For a production environment, these are the minimum requirements:

  - 3 control plane nodes
    - 4 CPU